afg-archive/cauj/README.md

 `--diff` show diff when the output is incorrect.

-`--diff=N` show diff when the output is incorrect, but limit diff's output to N lines.
+`--diff N` show diff when the output is incorrect, but limit diff's output to N lines.

 `--timeout SECONDS` time limit on each testcase, defaults to 5.